alvinHGit/CPS209-LinkedLists-Stacks/README.md

 #MainViewer.java
 Contains the main method.
 #NOTE
 The program was compiled with javac.
+The code also might be unorganized since these data structures were still fairly new to me at the time I made it.